 Still looking for that perfect side to serve at your holiday meal?
-Look no further than VegNews food columnist Brian Patton’s fluffy, swirly mashed potatoes.
+Look no further than VegNews contributor Brian Patton’s fluffy, swirly mashed potatoes.
 Substitute baked kabocha squash for the sweet potatoes for another flavorful mash-up.

 What you need:

 1½ cups unsweetened plain almond milk at room temperature, divided

 4 pounds Russet potatoes

 1 pound sweet potatoes

 ½ teaspoon ground ginger